eosio-eps/EEPs/EIPS/eip-1.md

 Parties involved in the process are you, the champion or *EEP author*, the [*EEP editors*](#eep-editors), and the [*EOS Core Developers*].
 [FLAG - WE WILL NEED TO MAKE A NEW HASHTAG TO REPLACE #eep-editors AND WE DON'T HAVE CORE DEVS]

 :warning: Before you begin, vet your idea, this will save you time.
 Ask the EOS community first if an idea is original to avoid wasting time on something that will be be rejected based on prior research (searching the Internet does not always do the trick).
 It also helps to make sure the idea is applicable to the entire community and not just the author.
 Just because an idea sounds good to the author does not mean it will work for most people in most areas where EOS is used.
 Examples of appropriate public forums to gauge interest around your EEP include [the EOS subreddit], [the Issues section of this repository], and [SHOULD WE LIST A SITE LIKE EOS GO FORUMS?].
-In particular, [the Issues section of this repository] is an excellent place to discuss your proposal with the community and start creating more formalized language around your EEP.
+In particular, [FLAG - WE WOULD NEED TO SEE IF WE HAVE AN ISSUES SECTION OF THE REPO/WHAT WE END UP CALLING IT] [the Issues section of this repository] is an excellent place to discuss your proposal with the community and start creating more formalized language around your EEP.

 Your role as the champion is to write the EEP using the style and format described below, shepherd the discussions in the appropriate forums, and build community consensus around the idea.
 Following is the process that a successful EEP will move along: